Klaus Störtebeker: Appearance

 No authentic portrait of Störtebeker is known.
-An etching made by Fifteenth century German artist Daniel Hopfer, often erroneously identified as a portrait of Klaus Störtebeker, is actually of Kunz von der Rosen (1470–1519), court jester of Emperor Maximilian I. However, a tentative reconstruction of Störtebeker's appearance has been made using a skull alleged to be his.
-This skull, displayed at the museum since 1922, was stolen in January 2010.
-In March 2011 it was found by the police.
+An etching made by fifteenth century German artist Daniel Hopfer, often erroneously identified as a portrait of Klaus Störtebeker, is actually of Kunz von der Rosen (1470–1519), court jester of Emperor Maximilian I. However, a tentative reconstruction of Störtebeker's appearance has been made using a skull alleged to be his.
+This skull, displayed at the Museum for Hamburg History since 1922, was stolen in January 2010 and found by the police in March 2011.